josephxbrick/UsePageTitlesToRenameArtboards/README.md

 This plug-in renames artboards on the current Sketch page to the text of the symbol instance containing the page's title, as you might have in a header symbol.

-The title needs to be in a symbol-instance override named `<pageTitle>`.
+The title needs to be in a symbol-instance override named either `<pageTitle>` or `<sectionTitle>`.
 It doesn't matter what the symbol instance itself is called or how many other overrides there are in the symbol. `<pageTitle>` cannot be part of a nested symbol, however.

 Your symbol should be set up like this:

 <img src="/readme_images/sample.png" width="400">

+(The section title would be set up the same way)

 Check out the sample.sketch file in this repository, which contains a properly configured symbol.